-laiming that the Kyoto Protocol ("Protocol") was "fatally flawed in fundamental ways," on June 2001, U.S. President George W. Bush simultaneously condemned the landmark international agreement against climate change and announced that the United States would withdraw from participation in it.
-The United Nations Framework Convention on Climate Change ("UNFCCC") drafted the Protocol in 1997 in order to fight the potentially catastrophic effects of climate change through an international carbon dioxide ("CO2") emissions reduction plan.
-Over 160 nations ratified the Protocol.
-The United States and Australia are the only countries in the developed world not to participate.

-While the United States signed the Protocol under the Clinton administration, President Bush withdrew, citing economic concerns and dismay that large, CO2-emitting countries such as China and India would be exempt from Protocol emission restrictions as developing nations.
-Particularly troubling, however, was President Bush's assertion that the Protocol's strategy itself was "fundamentally flawed."
-In the view of the Bush Administration, the Protocol improperly focused on CO2 emissions to the exclusion of the greater problems of black carbon ("BC") and tropospheric ozone.
-President Bush implied that without a plan to limit BC efforts, curbing worldwide $CO_2$ emissions is not sufficient to address global warming.
+laiming that the Kyoto Protocol ("Protocol") was "fatally flawed in fundamental ways,"1 on June 2001, U.S. President George W. Bush simultaneously condemned the landmark international agreement against climate change and announced that the United States would withdraw from participation in it.2 The United Nations Framework Convention on Climate Change ("UNFCCC") drafted the Protocol in 1997 in order to fight the potentially catastrophic effects of climate change through an international carbon dioxide ("CO2") emissions reduction plan.3 Over 160 nations ratified the Protocol.
+The United States and Australia are the only countries in the developed world not to participate.4 as China and India would be exempt from Protocol emission restrictions as developing nations.5 Particularly troubling, however, was President Bush's assertion that the Protocol's strategy itself was "fundamentally flawed."
+In the view of the Bush Administration, the Protocol improperly focused on CO2 emissions to the exclusion of the greater problems of black carbon ("BC") and tropospheric ozone.6 President Bush implied that without a plan to limit BC efforts, curbing worldwide CO_2 emissions is not sufficient to address global warming.